 The project, which is split into several phases, started in January 2017.
 In phase one, the driverless buss operated in a closed area at Forus.
 One year after, the legislation allwing testing of autonous vehicles on public roads in Norway was finally in place.
 After an application process, Kolumbus autonous bus drove on a Norwegian public road as the first of its kind on 12 June 2018.

-Until December 2018, the bus will operate a set route between the Tvedt shopping centre and several thousand work places along Kanalsletta at Forus.
-You can follow the bus in our real time map.
+Until December 2018, the bus operated a set route between the Tvedt shopping centre and several thousand work places along Kanalsletta at Forus.

 The project's main emphasis and prerequisite is that passengers and people in close proximity to the vehicle are to be safe at all times.